Oboe Reeds For Beginners.

 I would like to describe some basic concepts that will aid oboe students, teachers, parents, and band directors in their understanding of what to look for in oboe reeds for beginners.
 I hope this will help to take some of the mystery out of what makes a good oboe reed vs a bad reed which will promote bad habits.

 Students should select oboe reeds from the store that do not have any chips in the tip, or cracks anywhere on the reed.
-The sides of the reed should meet on both sides without gaps, especially toward the bottom where the cane meets the thread.

 After the oboe reed is soaked the tip should be examined for opening size and shape.
 The opening should be about the height of a dime in the center.